curious-containers/cc-jupyter-service.github.io/README.md

 We can use this functionality if we want to use files or directories which are not present in the docker image or if you want to upload files or directories after the execution of the notebook.

-For this to work we need an SSH-Storage-Server that is reachable for the execution cluster (for dt-agency this is inside the HTW-Network) that we can access via SSH.
+For this to work we need an ssh-storage-Server that is reachable for the execution cluster (for dt-agency this is inside the HTW-Network) that we can access via SSH.
 We should login to this SSH-Server via SSH and create the data we want to access in your notebook.
 In this example we will create a directory `test_directory` containing the files `test_file1.txt` and `test_file2.txt`.